SeoulTech/stream/README.md

-#CMS for events of the SeoulTech
+#CMS of knowledge transfer series

 ## Structure
 ```
 <month>/<event-name>/README.md
 ```

-TODO(alex): add new event template
+##TODO:

 ## Workflow
 Use PRs as a collaborative tool.

-### To propose an event
+### To discuss
-please submit a PR with folde structure as above, using the standard template and a breif description.
+please submit a PR with folder structure as above, using the standard template and a breif description.

 ### To ...